Olaf Scholz: the Social Democrat channelling Merkel in succession bid - RFI

 Born in the northern city of Osnabrueck, Scholz joined the SPD as a teenager.

-After training as a lawyer specialised in labour issues, Scholz was elected to the national parliament in 1998.
+After training as a lawyer specialising in labour issues, Scholz was elected to the national parliament in 1998.
 He married fellow SPD politician Britta Ernst that same year.

 - 'Not particularly emotional' -